(Full time) 2022 start

 Alternative entry

-Were committed to identifying the best possible applicants, regardless of personal circumstances or background.
+We’re committed to identifying the best possible applicants, regardless of personal circumstances or background.

-Access to Leeds is an alternative admissions scheme which accepts applications from individuals who might be from low income households, in the first generation of their immediate family to apply to higher education, or have had their studies disrupted.
+Access to Leeds is a contextual admissions scheme which accepts applications from individuals who might be from low income households, in the first generation of their immediate family to apply to higher education, or have had their studies disrupted.

-Find out more about Access to Leeds and alternative admissions.
+Find out more about Access to Leeds and contextual admissions.

 Typical Access to Leeds A Level offer: BBB plus a pass in the Access to Leeds scheme.

 If you do not have the formal qualifications for immediate entry to one of our degrees, you may be able to progress through a foundation year.
-We offer a Studies in Science with Foundation Year BSc for students without a science background at A-level and an Interdisciplinary Science with Foundation Year BSc for applicants who meet specific widening participation criteria.

 International Foundation Year